 Can you breastfeed with sore, cracked nipples?

 A 2016 study showed that 30% of mothers reported dry, cracked nipples within the first 30 days of giving birth.
-Needless to say, if you’re experiencing tender nipples, you’re not alone.
+Needless to say, if you’re experiencing soreness or tender nipples, you’re not alone.
 And yes, you can breastfeed with sore, cracked, and even bleeding nipples - it’s safe for babies but probably really uncomfortable and painful for you.

 And again, while these symptoms are normal, they could be signs of a problem that needs to be addressed if they continue.
 Poor latch or an improper nursing position, tongue-tie, or a breast pump that’s using too high of a suction setting could result in chronic irritated and sore nipples.

 How do I use nipple cream while breastfeeding?